ziweiqiu/Yacoby_G22_RTScanNV/README.md

-# Python-based measurement control system for the room-temperature scanning NV setup
+# Measurement control system for the room-temperature scanning NV setup
 ## G22 @ LISE (Yacoby Lab, Harvard University)

 The scripts and instruments should be used with pylabcontrol (https://github.com/LISE-B26/pylabcontrol), a generic laboratory control platform for controlling scientific equipment.

 ### This setup combines a confocal scanning microscope and an atomic atomic force microscope (AFM).
-- Quantum sensing is performed on the Quantum Orchestration Platform (QOP) and AFM scanning is controlled by analog output from NI DAQs.
+- Quantum sensing is performed by executing QUA programs on the Quantum Orchestration Platform (QOP) and AFM scanning is controlled by analog output from NI DAQs.
+- This control system fully automates durable NV scanning probe measurements, with real-time qubit calibration, data acquisition, analysis, and visualization.

 ### The following instruments are used on this setup: